 Christians are to be disciple-making disciples and pastors are to be trainers.
 We have trained over fifty men to lead Growth Groups this year.
 All of those men will not be able to participate, but we have a solid group of men who are ready and willing to lead.

 Below is information that will give many details about Growth Groups.
-The first groups will begin the first week in October.
 Read the information below and send any questions or thoughts to Pastor Dave.

 559-435-0190dmcentee (at) riverpark dot org